-In 2020, expenditure on the Scheme amounted to €93.69m.
-On average therefore, the cost of enabling access to the Scheme is €99 (rounded) per person.
+On average therefore, the cost of enabling access to the Scheme is \notin 92 (rounded) per person.

-According to the Prevalence of Epilepsy in Ireland Report 2009ii (the most recent, and only such study undertaken here), approx. 10 per 1,000 adults (18y+) have epilepsy.
+According to the Prevalence of Epilepsy in Ireland Report 2009i (the most recent, and only such study undertaken here), approx. 10 per 1,000 adults (18y+) have epilepsy.

-The Central Statistics Office estimatesiii that as of April 2021, the population of Ireland is 4.98m, of which 3.65m are 20 years old or more.
+The Central Statistics Office estimatesii that as of April 2021, the population of Ireland is 4.98m, of which 3.65m are 20 years old or more.
 Taking this to represent the 'adult' population, we estimate that there are currently 36,500 adults with epilepsy in Ireland.
+(Note: preliminary data providing age breakdown etc from Census 2022 not yet available, therefore, figures from 2021 being used to provide estimates).

-The Epilepsy Model of Care published in 2016 by the HSE's Clinical Strategy and Programmes Division^{iv} states that in up to 70% of cases, seizures are well controlled by medication, while 30% of people continue to have regular seizures.
+The Epilepsy Model of Care published in 2016 by the HSE's Clinical Strategy and Programmes Divisioniii states that in up to 70% of cases, seizures are well controlled by medication, while 30% of people continue to have regular seizures.
 Therefore, we estimate that 10,950 adults in Ireland have uncontrolled epilepsy.
 It is this group, those who would not be legally entitled to drive, that we believe free travel entitlements should be extended to.